Fact Sheet

 -

-- For Chlamydia and gonorrhea, you can get an accurate test 24 hours after having sex.
+- For chlamydia and gonorrhea, you can get an accurate test 48 hours to 2 weeks after having sex.

-- For Herpes and genital warts (low-risk HPV), you can only be tested when you have a visible outbreak of sores or warts.
+- For herpes, you can only be reliably tested when you have a visible outbreak of sores.

 - Be sure to ask your clinician what you are being tested for.
-Don’t assume you have been tested for something (for example, having a pap test does not mean you have been tested for STIs).
+Don’t assume you have been tested for something (for example, having a cervical screening test does not mean you have been tested for STIs).
 If you want to be tested for something in particular, ask explicitly.

 - Some STIs are reportable.
 This means that if you test positive, anonymous follow-up with your past partners may be required.
 Talk to the clinician about this before you get tested.